 agents/

 Only the bottom four entries — skills/, commands/, agents/, and CLAUDE.md — are the things a team might want to share.
-Everything above is local state: open sessions, your conversation history, the projects you've worked on, the auth tokens for your MCP servers, your settings overrides, your shell snapshots, your in-flight plans.
+Everything above is local state: open sessions, conversation history, the projects you've worked on, the auth tokens for your MCP servers, your settings overrides, your shell snapshots, your in-flight plans.

 The right framing is: ~/.claude/ is two folders pretending to be one.
 There's a small team-shared surface — four named entries — and a much larger machine-local surface that the tool owns and that must never travel.